 On the 11th Hour of the 11th Day of the 11th Month

-Our national Veterans Day observance originated as Armistice Day, marking the end of World War I at the 11th hour of the 11th day of the 11th month of 1918.
-The Armistice commemoration was to honor Veterans of World War 1.
+Our national Veterans Day observance originated as Armistice Day, marking the end of World War I. The Armistice commemoration was to honor Veterans of World War 1.

-On 11 November 1921, an unknown American soldier from World War I was buried in Arlington National Cemetery in the Tomb of the Unknown, in recognition of WWI veterans and in conjunction with the cessation of hostilities at 11 a.m. on 11 November 1918 – the 11th hour of the 11th day of the 11th month.
+On 11 November 1921, an unknown American soldier from World War I was buried in Arlington National Cemetery in the Tomb of the Unknown, in recognition of WWI veterans and in conjunction with the cessation of hostilities at 1100 on 11 November 1918 — the 11th hour of the 11th day of the 11th month.
+Veterans Day is observed by a moment of silence and prayer at the 11th hour.

 Inscribed on the Tomb of the Unknown Soldier are the words, “Here lies in honored glory an American soldier known but to God.”

-President Harding request: "All citizens indulge in a period of silent thanks to God for these valorous lives and of supplication for His Divine mercy on our beloved country."
+President Harding requested: "All citizens indulge in a period of silent thanks to God for these valorous lives and of supplication for His Divine mercy on our beloved country.”

 Of such sacrifice, 19th century philosopher John Stuart Mill, in his essay “The Contest In America,” wrote, “War is an ugly thing, but not the ugliest of things; the decayed and degraded state of moral and patriotic feeling which thinks nothing worth a war, is worse.
 A man who has nothing which he cares more about than he does about his personal safety is a miserable creature who has no chance at being free, unless made and kept so by the exertions of better men than himself.”